 Thousands of airline companies have disappeared over the years.
 Over 40 have gone bust alone since the pandemic’s start, with many more to come.
 I remember flying with several airlines that are no longer with us.
 Such as BOAC, Monarch, British Caledonia, Laker Air, and Pan Am, to name a few.

 I’ve always been fascinated with air travel.
-I was born and bought up in Hong Kong, every couple of years we would fly to the UK to visit relatives.
+I was born and bought up in Hong Kong; we would fly to the UK every couple of years to visit relatives.
 In those days, airline travel was more of an occasion.
-My mum used to dress us up to fly, so we’d look smart.
+My mum used to dress us up to fly so we’d look smart.

 The journey to London from Hong Kong used to take over 24 hours.
 The plane would stop 3 to 4 times to refuel.
-Every time the plane stopped, we would get off wander around the transit airport to stretch our legs before returning to our flight.
+Every time the plane stopped, we would get off and wander around the transit airport to stretch our legs before returning to our flight.

 Vintage Airline Posters

 I’m a sucker for nostalgia.
-Combined with my romantic memories of air travel as a child, has led me to dig up this collection of vintage airline posters and prints.
+Combined with my romantic memories of air travel as a child, it has led me to dig up this collection of vintage airline posters and prints.

-Some of the posters are travel adverts for the destinations the airlines flew to, others are the route maps.
+Some of the posters are travel adverts for the destinations the airlines flew to; others are route maps.
 As a child, the first thing I used to do when I sat in my airline seat would be to grab the airline magazine from the seat pocket in front of me.
 I would then study the route map at the back of the magazine.
 This is probably where my love of vintage maps began.

 If like me, you look at air travel in the past through rose-tinted glasses, I thoroughly recommend watching the TV series Pan Am.